Hoverbear/hoverbear.org/README.md

 ## Serve ##

-Runs a watcher and rebuilds the site on change.
+Run a watcher and rebuilds the site on change.

 ```bash
 make serve